blubitz/makel-dom/README.md

 If you want to help fix a bug or add new features,
 1. fork this repository
 2. apply changes
+3. past tests
-3. submit a pull request
+4. submit a pull request

-Don't worry about making mistakes or if this is your first time contributing, Makel and Dom are understanding.
+Don't worry about making mistakes or if this is your first time contributing, Makel and Dom are understanding folks.